bhauman/bhauman.github.com/drafts/devcards.md

 </a>
 </p>

+## TLDR

+If you have to have the goods now, skip ahead and watch [the video](#developing-with-devcards).

 ## Code examples and feedback

-A REPL allows us to interactively try different code examples and validate that we understand their behavior.
-For programmers who are used to this workflow, this interactive validation of expectations starts to become a cornerstone of how they strategize and corner the solution to a particular problem.
-However, when you are coding UIs for the browser you often want to verify code that has a display aspect and the REPL doesn't help.
+A REPL allows us to interactively try different code examples and quickly confirm that we understand their behavior.
+For programmers who are used to this workflow, this interactive validation of expectations starts to become a cornerstone of how they strategize and arrive at the solution to a particular problem.
+However, when you are coding UIs for the browser you often want to verify code that has a certain display characteristic and in this case the REPL doesn't help.

 The current workflow for verifying visual behavior in the browser is normally constrained to editing, reloading and then manually manipulating the main application into a particular state.
 For
 example: we are writing a game, and we just changed some behavior of the game and need to verify that the change worked.
 We will have to interact with the game in order to put it into the specific state which will help us validate our change worked.

 We are normally constrained to working within **ONE** instance of the application at hand.
 It doesn't have to be this way, but currently the